Skip to content

 In local dev (where Sandbox:Preview:Enabled=false) the fallback path still exists: the implementation (PortForwardService) shells out to kubectl port-forward --address 127.0.0.1 pod/{podName} :{targetPort} -n {namespace}, parses the chosen loopback port from kubectl's Forwarding from 127.0.0.1:<port> -> line, and probes TCP until ready.
 It returns a local_port on the API host — not a public URL; the preview_url/previewUrl fields are not populated and the UI says so honestly when no proxied URL is returned.
 Sessions are tracked in memory, capped at 3 per run and 20 globally, and cleaned up explicitly.

 Neither path widens the pod's own egress allowlist; both are inbound tunnels the operator/agent opens, not capabilities the sandboxed code can grant itself.
-The AKS NetworkPolicy sandbox-allow-preview-ingress (k8s/networkpolicy-sandbox.yaml) admits TCP 3000–9000 exclusively from agentweaver-preview-gateway pods — no other source can reach those ports.
+The AKS NetworkPolicy sandbox-allow-preview-ingress (k8s/base/networkpolicy-sandbox.yaml) admits TCP 3000–9000 exclusively from agentweaver-preview-gateway pods — no other source can reach those ports.

 Dedicated pages: the browser preview has its own first-class docs — Deep Dive, Reference, and User Guide.
 For the AKS-specific setup see Sandbox browser preview — Deploy to AKS.